This is a convenience function for generating DESeqDataSet objects,

 A GRanges object containing regions of interest.

-Names for each dataset in dataset.list
+Names for each dataset in dataset.list are

 required.
-By default (sample_names = NULL
+By default (sample_names = NULL), if dataset.list

 is a list, the names of the list elements are used; for a multiplexed